ABOUT DIANOIA’S EATERY

-DiAnoia’s Eatery combines the dining experience of your favorite Italian vacation with the warmth and coziness of a friendly neighborhood restaurant.
-Owned by Chef Dave Anoia and his wife Aimee DiAndrea, DiAnoia’s is an Italian deli and cafe by day and full service ristorante by night that specializes in delicious homemade pastries, breads, sandwiches, and pastas that satisfy all day long.
-This new hotspot is the perfect place for a quick morning breakfast sandwich and zeppoles or a sit-down gathering place for friends and family who love to talk with their hands and eat fresh-made pasta.
+DiAnoia’s Eatery, an Italian Restaurant in Pittsburgh, PA, combines the dining experience of your favorite Italian vacation with the warmth and coziness of a friendly neighborhood restaurant.
+Owned by Chef Dave Anoia and his wife Aimee DiAndrea, DiAnoia’s is an Italian deli and cafe by day and full service ristorante by night that specializes in homemade pastas, pastries, breads, sandwiches, and more.
+DiAnoia’s is the perfect place for a quick morning breakfast sandwich and zeppole or a sit-down gathering place for friends and family who love to talk with their hands and eat fresh-made pasta.
 The wine, coffee and cocktail bar also features a mix of Italian wine, amari, spirits and espresso beverages that are sure to please.
 DiAnoia’s Eatery is in Pittsburgh’s bustling Strip District located at 2549 Penn Avenue at the corner of Penn and 26th Street.
+BOOK YOUR TABLE NOW

 Chef Dave Anoia